MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-encrypt-networks.md

 The control of encryption is at the subnet level and encryption can be enabled/disabled for each subnet of the VM network.

 This feature is managed through the SDN Network Controller (NC).
-If you don't already have a Software Defined Network (SDN) infrastructure with an NC, see [deploy SDN](deploy-sdn.md) for more information.
+If you don't already have a Software Defined Network (SDN) infrastructure with an NC, for more information, see [deploy SDN](deploy-sdn.md).

 > [!NOTE]
 > This feature currently provides protection from third-party and network admins and doesn’t offer any protection against fabric admins.
 Protection against fabric admins is in the pipeline and will be available soon.